Ramseths/Ramseths/README.md

 ## Hi, I'm Jesus Ramseths 👋
 * Computer Systems Engineer with focus on Artificial Intelligence such as Machine Learning, Neuromorphic Computing, Deep Learning, Reinforcement Learning and Computer Vision.
 * Development of single-layer and multilayer artificial neural networks, application of encoder-decoders, residual blocks and fully connected blocks.
+Experience in development of evolutionary algorithms for parallel computing, intelligent models based on Machine Learning and Quantum Computing.
+Implementation of Computer Vision using image segmentation, object detection models and disease detection.
+Robot Operating System (ROS) with Linux systems.
 * I like to share knowledge about artificial intelligence and the application of mathematics (Euclidean Distance, Naive Bayes, Entropy, Support Vector Machines, etc) in Data Science.
 * Development of computer vision and neural signal processing applications. 🧠 💻 👁️